This guide is no longer being updated.See the ThinkPad X220 Mojave guides here

 PART 1 of 4: ADJUST BIOS SETTINGS

-- Install the modified BIOS version 1.43 to remove the whitelist check and permit the installation of a macOS compatible wifi card.
+- Install the modified BIOS version 1.46 to remove the whitelist check and permit the installation of a Wi-Fi card compatible with macOS.
 This modified BIOS will also enable advanced settings and improve battery life under macOS.

-Please note the warning on the Advanced menu in the BIOS: Setting items on this screen to incorrect values may cause the system to malfunction!
-The default values will work fine but the wrong settings can brick your X220.
+– Please note the warning on the Advanced menu in the BIOS: Setting items on this screen to incorrect values may cause the system to malfunction!
+The default values will work fine but the wrong settings can prevent your X220 from booting.

-– Wifi cards that require no configuration whatsoever and will work automatically in OS X:
+- Wi-Fi cards that require no configuration whatsoever and will work automatically in macOS:

-- Press F1 at starup to adjust the BIOS settings as follows:
+- Press F1 at startup to set the BIOS settings as follows:

 – Restart > Load Setup Defaults